PAOE-DejiLi/PAOE-DejiLi.github.io/_pages/cv.md

 ***

 Liang DONG, **Deji Li**, Kiyoto Takahata
-***Design of mode size converter on SOI waveguide for improvment of coupling efficiency and misalignment tolerance with single-mode fiber***
+***Design of mode size converter on SOI waveguide for improvement of coupling efficiency and misalignment tolerance with single-mode fiber***
 The 14th International collaboration Symposium on Information, Production and Systems (ISIPS 2020)

 ***